Cockroach Infestations - Why They Are Dangerous!

 From being the bearers of harmful bacteria and germs, dust, rapid population growth and eerie resilience, cockroaches are dangerous house guests to keep around.
 You may think the situation is under control because you have only seen one or two, but that won't be a reality for long.
 The best course of action when dealing with cockroaches is to eradicate them as fast as possible.

-If you want guaranteed pest control without having to figure out what you need, expend the energy to buy and apply it, as well as expose yourself to toxic chemicals, give us a call.
-Custom Weed and Pest Control will come right out and take care of your weed problem and we guarantee our work.
+If you want guaranteed cockroach pest control without having to figure out what you need, expend the energy to buy and apply it, as well as expose yourself to toxic chemicals, give us a call.
+Custom Weed and Pest Control will come right out and take care of your cockroach problem and we guarantee our work.